-Damask is a way of iron refining by hammering, folding and drawing, all that to get rid of the impurities of metal.
-Thus a composite material is created having more or less homogeneous layers in turns, usually iron and nickel or nickel and steel.
+Damascus steel forging is a way of refining iron through a succession of hammering, folding and drawing, out operations.
+These steps aim to get rid of the impurities in the metal.
+A composite material is therefore created with a succession of more or less homogeneous layers, usually iron, steel or nickel combinationsl.

-The composite quality of the material gets numberless anamorphotical potentialities coming both from the folding and drawing and the working of the metal in depth (for example by sculpting).
+The composite quality of the material hides numerous anamorphic potentialities which depend both on the folding and drawing out, as well as the deep work (for example sculpting) of the metal.

-For the making of metals by the technique of the metallurgy of powders, the molten metal goes into a vacuum box where it receives a splashing of argon : the drops of gas fixing the molecules, then the ore turns into powder.
+When making metal using powder metallurgy techniques, the molten ore goes into a vacuum box where it receives a splashing of argon : the droplets of gas fix the molecules and the ore turns into powder.

-According to the quality of steel wanted, the various powders are then mixed, heated in a vacuum, isostatic oven and pressed under high pressure (2000 bars).
+Depending on the desired steel quality, the various powders are then mixed, heated in an isostatic oven, in vacuum conditions and compressed under high pressure (2000 bars).

-This steel has practically no porosity therefore it can be used in high-tech industries such as aerospace industry.
+Thus manufactured, steel has practically no porosity which means it can be used in high-tech sectors such as the aerospace industry.

-In cutlery such steels are a first class material to make heavily carboned stainless Damask.
+In cutlery powder metallurgy steels are a first class material to make carbon-loaded stainless Damascus.
 And during the forging with the various foldings and drawings, gorgeous and various designs can be obtained.